Ayush-Kaushik/HackRX2023/README.md

 # SimplyPack Prototype 💊💊 - HackRX2023 Submission

-## Description
-`SimplyPack`` aims to make the production of in-store blister packs more efficient for the pharmacy staff and safer for the patients.
+`SimplyPack` aims to make the production of in-store blister packs more efficient for the pharmacy staff and safer for the patients.
 Our software streamlines the blister packaging process into a few simple steps, ultimately reducing the possibility for error and allowing for a smoother workflow in the pharmacy.

 ## Features
 - Able to view each patient profile awaiting blister-packs